cockroachdb/docs/cockroachcloud/serverless-movr.md

 1. In the **Usage this month** section, note the number of RUs your cluster used.
 You can also see the **Request Units** graph for a breakdown of how many RUs per second you were using over the last minute.

-1. Multiply your usage over one minute by the number of minutes in a month (43800) to estimate how many RUs the workload would use in a month.
-For example, if you used 1800 RUs: 1800 RUs/min * 43800 min = 78,840,000 RUs.
+1. Multiply your usage over one minute by the number of minutes in a month (60 mins/hr * 24 hrs/day * 31 days/month = 44640 mins/month) to estimate how many RUs the workload would use in a month.
+For example, if you used 1800 RUs: 1800 RUs/min * 44640 mins/month = 80,352,000 RUs/month.
+The actual usage will vary based on the variability of the workload and the number of days in the month.

 1. Calculate your budget.
-The workload is estimated to use about 79 million RUs per month, and you are given up to 250M free RUs per month, so the free {{ site.data.products.serverless }} offering should be sufficient for your usage.
+The workload is estimated to use about 80 million RUs per month, and you are given up to 250M free RUs per month, so the free {{ site.data.products.serverless }} offering should be sufficient for your usage.

 ## Next steps

-The MovR team can monitor their usage in the {{ site.data.products.db }} Console, and they will receive email alerts when the cluster approaches 50%, 75%, and 100% of its spend limit.
-If their workload grows and they reach the limits of the {{ site.data.products.serverless }} free offering, they can then set a spend limit.
+The MovR team can monitor their usage in the {{ site.data.products.db }} Console, and they will receive [email alerts](alerts-page.html#configure-alerts) when the cluster approaches 50%, 75%, and 100% of its spend limit.
+If their workload grows and they reach the limits of the {{ site.data.products.serverless }} free offering, they can then [set a spend limit](serverless-cluster-management.html#edit-your-spend-limit).

 To estimate an actual budget for your cluster, you should run your real workload and gather usage data.
 You can always [edit your spend limit](serverless-cluster-management.html) if your initial estimate turns out to be inaccurate.